 Why Study Physics at Emory?

 Welcome to Undergraduate Physics.
 This page gives a brief overview of what it's like to be a physics major at Emory.
 Prospective students and their families are welcome to tour the Department and meet faculty members any time during the year.
 Contact Information is at the bottom of this page.
-Please don't hesitate to get in touch with the Director of Undergraduate Studies, Dr. Jed Brody, at any time if you have a question.
+Please don't hesitate to get in touch with the Director of Undergraduate Studies, Dr. Tom Bing, at any time if you have a question.

 Small class size and friendly atmosphere